ucdavis/hpccf-docs/docs/backups/index.md

 ### Who monitors the backups?

 You, the PI, or a designated list of email addresses.
-HPC@UCD does NOT, and we cannot emphasize this enough, **does NOT** monitor the individual backups.
-It is up to you to monitor those and open a ticket if you see any issues.
+Although HPC@UCD monitors the backup service, we do NOT, and we cannot emphasize this enough, do NOT monitor the individual backups.
+It is up to you to monitor those and open a ticket if you notice any issues.

 ### How much backup space do I need?